 You see, it’s the first morning of the Interfaith Council of Churches’

-the city.
 It started as an effort between two Catholic churches and a

 synagogue to help the less fortunate with medical expenses.
 Now a joint